Chapter 8

 Example 4: Sequences and functions

-Our final sample Logika program demonstrates sequences (Logika’s version of an array or list) and functions.
+Our final sample program demonstrates sequences (similar to an array or list) and functions.
 It contains a function, sumSequence, which takes a sequence of integers as a parameter and returns the sum of the numbers in the sequence.
 At the bottom, we can see our test code that creates a sample sequence and tries calling sumSequence.
-As in our third example, this code cannot be run without some verification work:
+If you create this file, you will see an error about the sequence indices possibly being negative – this code cannot be run without some verification work:

 def sumSequence(seq: ZS) : Z = {